 Yes, every continent has continental divides except Antarctica, which doesn’t receive enough rainfall to flow from peaks into drainage basins.

-Europe is surrounded by many seas, has many mountain ranges, and therefore many continental divides, but the main one experts agree on (and not all agree!) is the European watershed that separates the northeast bodies of water from the southwest bodies.
+Many seas surround Europe, a continent that has many mountain ranges, and therefore many continental divides.
+But the main one experts agree on (and not all agree!) is the European watershed that separates the northeast bodies of water from the southwest bodies.
 The northwest bodies are:

 The southern bodies are: